Palilula, Belgrade: Dunavski Venac and Čenta

 The idea of separating the area of former municipality of Krnjača start gaining momentum in the 2000s, this time under the name of Dunavski Venac.
 As procedure in the city statute provides that the municipal assembly (in this case, of Palilula) needs to start the motion in the city assembly, after years of public agitation, the municipal assembly of Palilula agreed to do so in summer 2005.
 However it did not officially do so, and the organization for the separation of Dunavski Venac announced it will go to court.

 The village of Čenta in the Vojvodina's municipality of Zrenjanin is located on the northern border of the municipality of Palilula.
 From time to time local residents have asked for Čenta to be annexed to the City of Belgrade.
 The majority of the population work in the territory of Belgrade and until recently, one regular bus line of Belgrade City public transportation connected Čenta to Belgrade.

 Demographics

-With a population of 173,521 inhabitants, according to the 2011 census results, Palilula is the third most populous municipality of Belgrade (after Novi Beograd and Čukarica), but the growth of population, as in the rest of Belgrade, is slowing.
+With a population of 182,624 inhabitants, according to the 2022 census results, Palilula is the second most populous municipality of Belgrade (after Novi Beograd.
 The fastest-growing population in the municipality is still the suburb of Borča.

 Ethnic structure

-According to the 2002 Census of population:
+According to the 2022 Census of population: